 The method of receiving diligent participation credit has recently changed.
 In the past, many individuals who participated in these programs were not receiving credit for their time due to a process that overburdened the courts.
 Prior to September 1, 2015, the process required the Texas Department of Criminal Justice (TDCJ) to report an inmate’s participation to the judge of the sentencing court.
 The court would then have to review the record and make a decision to decided to approve or deny the credits.

 Not only was this a time-consuming process, in 56% of the cases the applications would never receive a response at all.
-Judges received hundreds of requests and were unable to devote the necessary time to reviewing these applications.
+Judges received hundreds of requests and were unable to devote the necessary time to review these applications.
 Although nearly 3 out of 4 applications that received a response were approved, too many applications never received a response and the inmates received no credit for their participation in these programs.

 Diligent Participation Credit